Find out about their work here

 People are starting to say good things …..

-We received a David Bellamy Conservation Award of Special Distinction, and here are the team who made it happen.
+We received a David Bellamy Conservation Award of Special Distinction, and here is the team who made it happen.

 ‘although the site is entirely new, and so will not have any intrinsic or established conservation significance such as Local Wildlife Site, SSSI or other status, it nevertheless will contribute to a richer landscape for wildlife in the future, and will therefore help to implement our local, regional and national ambitions.
 It seems to me that the Hagge Woods Trust is already in a good position to be able to progress the project in collaboration with the community and expert advisers and in so doing will directly contribute to conservation and to the greater understanding of woodlands and woodland creation techniques.
 (23.4.13) …